ralismark/ralismark.github.io/site/posts/nice-01-knapsack.md

 ---
 layout: post
 title: A Nice Subset-sum Solution
+excerpt: "Solving a \"standard\" problem in a very clean way"
+date: 2019-01-08
 tags: algos c-cpp
-excerpt: Solving a "standard" problem in a very clean way
 ---

 > This post was rewritten in May 2020

 [Subset-sum][subsetsum] is a problem to determine if it's possible to find a subset of a given set of numbers which sum of a certain value.
 I found a very simple algorithms that can be extended to a few variations of the problem.

 [subsetsum]: https://en.wikipedia.org/wiki/Subset_sum_problem